What won’t Stine say?

 Princemere paid dividends for the Troupe, too.
 We were, most of us, sow’s ears, being measured and stretched against great literature: the hypotaxis of Hawthorne, and the figures of C.S.
 Lewis, the phonemes of Dylan Thomas, and Mark Twain’s metallic twang.
 We were buffeted by the texts, and by the tyrant director, too.
-What did he teach us but how mark with our voice and breath, as he did, every flick of punctuation, every emotive vowel, every, every minute?
+What did he teach us but how to mark with our voice and breath, as he did, every flick of punctuation, every emotive vowel, every, every minute?

 And, watching him, we learned, too, in talk-backs after the shows, that one may engage an entire room with bluster and finesse, teasing its members into a different kind of play, a tautened alertness, a finely suspended joy.
 He was at his best, burned cleanest, I think, in those give-and-take afterglows.

-And he, he himself, the Stine carved the roast b—no, he himself adapted all but one of those two dozen productions.
+And he, he himself, the Stine carved the roast beast—no, he himself adapted all but one of those two dozen productions.
 Is it too much to say that those 23 publications (for the first public performance of a script is, in the writs of copyright law, a publication)—too much to say that they mattered more to kingdom and college than the several squat volumes on minor Victorian poets that might have borne his name on their infrequently-handled spines?
 It’s not too much to say that.
 (Though it was wordy, I lost my grip on the sentence.)
 Those 300 productions, 300 play-full, literary interludes, were his scholarship, and his reasonable service.